-As we put together this plan in June 2020 we do not know the sequel of the Coronavirus outbreak but we can already draw some first lessons:
+As we put together this plan in June 2020 we do not know the full sequel of the Coronavirus outbreak, but we can already draw some first lessons:

-- Rich countries, supposedly with the best healthcare system, have been hit hard in the first wave.
-They were totally unprepared and didn't share data among themselves. - A pandemic issue alone even with a relatively low mortality was able to derail the global economy.
+- Rich countries, supposedly with the best healthcare system, have been hit the hardest in the first wave.
+They were totally unprepared and didn't share data among themselves. - A pandemic issue alone even with a relatively low mortality rate was able to derail the global economy.
 Its effect could be deeper than anything we have seen in recent times. - There has been little solidarity among countries.
 Worse, countries have competed to steal rescue packs from each other.
-Global supply chains have been disrupted.
-Multinationals lost control of their own products as local authories took over. - Totalitarian approaches have won.
-Immediate forceful lockdowns have prevailed over softer balanced steps.
-China, while opaque and probably blindsiding the rest of the world, seems to be coming out with a minor impact while unintentionally hurting everybody else. - Poor countries are only the next wave and have not yet gone through the full circle.
+Global supply chains have been disrupted and multinationals lost control of their own products as local authories took over. - Totalitarian approaches enforcing immediate lockdowns have prevailed over softer balanced steps.
+China, while opaque and probably blindsiding the rest of the world, seems to be coming out with a minor impact while unintentionally hurting everybody else. - The countries that tried to deny the impact of the pandemic to prioritize the protection of their economy above the health of their people got hit the worse. - Poor countries are only the next wave and have not yet gone through the full circle.
 We fear so much for Africa and Latin America, but it is too early to tell.